Sahilj11/Learning-notes/Notes/MCA/3rd Sem/Machine learning.md

 6. **High Resource Consumption**:
    - **Disadvantage**: Training and deploying ML models can require significant computational resources and energy, which may be a concern for scalability and environmental impact.

+## Learning Association
+- Associations refer to the relationship between different variables or features that define the data.
+Learning of these associations is done via rule-based machine learning algorithms and data mining techniques.
+The process of finding significant relationship among attributes is known as association learning.
+This involves evaluating degree of similarity, identification of hidden relationships in the databases.

+### Methods of learning association
+- Apriori Algorithm: The algorithm works better on the transaction-based data.
+It produces the association rules by leveraging the common datasets.
+This approach effectively calculates the frequent item sets taken together by using a breadth-first search or a hash tree-based approach.
+- Eclat algorithm: Eclat stands for the Equivalence Class Transformation.
+This algorithm uses the Depth-First Search (DFS) to search a transaction database for frequent item-sets
+- F-P Growth Algorithm: F-P growth algorithm organizes the database as a common pattern or tree.
+This frequent tree is used to identify the most frequent patterns

 ### Clustering
 - Process of sorting items into groups based on their similarities forming distant clusters where items within each cluster are more alike each other than to those in other cluster.